 Carriacou and the Grenadines, since 1975 has been hit by two hurricanes but also by 9 tropical storms.
 Thus a hurricane or strong blow every four years.
 The new Tyrell Bay Yacht yard, which claims it has room to store 200 boats during hurricane season, hopefully will do a really good job of chocking and tying down the boats they store.

 Grenada at 12 N was thought to be south of the hurricane belt.
+Everyone including Don Street forgot that the island was hit deadon by amajor hurricane in 1856.
 It was hit in the last years of the 18th century by four tropical storms.
 As years went by everyone forgot about tropical storms and hurricanes.
 Then in 1955 the island was flattened by Janet.
 No insured yachts were in the area, and yachting infrastructure did not yet exist on the island so there were no marine insurance claims to the underwriters.

 However, 49 years with no hurricanes convinced almost everyone that Grenada was south of hurricanes.
 Then Ivan hit in 2004 causing massive damage to the island and the yachting industry.
 The aerial shot of about 175 boats blown out of their chocks in Spice island boat yard was show on TV world wide.
 As a result many underwriters moved the southern limit of the so called Hurricane box to 12N just south of Grenada.
 As time went by, the yards in Grenada really put their mind to properly tying boats down in specially made cradles.
 They convinced some of the major yacht underwriters that boats were so well chocked and tied down that they were insurable.
 As a result, many underwriters have moved the southern limit of the hurricane box to 12 30 north.
 This is just far enough north to put Tyrell Bay Haul out south of the hurricane box.